Updated October 2022

-In this article, we’ll use the term “remote” to refer to a hearing held in any of these ways.
+In this article, we’ll use the term “virtual” to refer to a hearing held in any of these ways.

-The Court’s Guide to Remote Proceedings (telephone and video) NP21 contains advice on how to use your telephone for a hearing.
+The Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court contains advice on how to use your telephone for a hearing.
 It also contains a step-by-step guide to connecting and using Microsoft Teams (see Appendix “A”), for use once we begin conducting hearings this way.

-Everyone taking part in a telephone or video hearing should read the Court’s Guide to Remote Proceedings (telephone and video) NP21.
-It contains advice on etiquette and guidelines for taking part in a remote hearing.
+Everyone taking part in a telephone or video hearing should read the Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court.
+It contains advice on etiquette and guidelines for taking part in a virtual hearing.